questions about migraines and headaches in a live chat for the self-help community headbook.me.

 – 50 mg Doxepin

-Migraine is a neurological disease and the underlying mechanisms are now well known.
-A series of all possible treatment options, the effects of which have not been proven and some of which come from unconventional areas, is not productive.
-It is important to use the proven basic principles of migraine therapy.
-This has the greatest probability of an effect.
-I ask you to read up on this in the individual Headbook groups.
+Migraine is a neurological disorder, and its underlying mechanisms are now well understood.
+Simply stringing together all possible treatment options, some of which are unproven and even unconventional, is counterproductive.
+It is crucial to apply the established principles of migraine therapy.
+This offers the greatest likelihood of success.
+I encourage you to familiarize yourself with this topic in the individual groups on Headbook.

 Kind regards